trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Marketing_and_Distribution.md

 Students have been encouraged to use a template value proposition created by Geoffrey Moore.
 You can find the template [here.]
 (https://docs.google.com/presentation/d/1znQNAigOifBte1c2BC8q-RsD9O_6c3p9dUL-URkpbSM/edit#slide=id.g66e7ffd40_0_13)

 The student's value proposition must communicate both the problem/need present in the market and how the product addresses that problem/need.
 Since this is the central concept behind the marketing plan please take a critical look at the value proposition and determine if the student is _creating_ a problem for a solution they have, or if their product addresses and _solves_ a problem.
+They should be addressing a problem that exists in the market.

 #### Competitive Analysis
 The student is to conduct a competitive analysis using a 2x2 grid such as the one provided [here.](https://docs.google.com/presentation/d/1znQNAigOifBte1c2BC8q-RsD9O_6c3p9dUL-URkpbSM/edit#slide=id.g66e7ffd40_0_0)